Regardless of how experienced you are in real estate, at some point you might have wondered if buying a foreclosure in Ohio is a good idea.

 Real estate owned (REO) foreclosures

-If a property doesn't sell at auction, the lender or government takes possession of the property — these are called REOs.
+If a property doesn't sell at auction, the lender or government takes possession of it.
+These properties are called REOs.

-REOs are good properties for buyers who want to avoid taking advantage of distressed sellers or the risk of buying site-unseen homes at an auction.
-That said, there can be significant delays in dealing with REOs, so these are not for buyers who are in a hurry.
+REOs are good properties for buyers who don't want to take advantage of distressed sellers and don't want the risk of buying site-unseen homes at an auction.
+That said, you can face significant delays when dealing with REOs, so these properties aren't for buyers in a hurry.

-Since REOs have failed to sell either in the pre-foreclosure or auction stages, it's likely there's something wrong with them.
-You should approach these with the expectation of having to do some work on the property.
+Since REOs have failed to sell in either the pre-foreclosure or auction stages, it's likely there's something wrong with them.
+You should expect having to do some work on the property.

 Ohio foreclosure laws for buyers